mattdeloia/RASPRepository_Prototype/README.md

 ![](RASP_MarkdownReport_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 ## Ranger Fit Scores
-###### Ranger Fit Scores are a modeled output based on raw scores, value functions and weighting criteria.
+###### Ranger Fit Scores are a modeled output based on raw scores, linear value functions based on objectives and weightings to emphasize specific measures.
 The Ranger Fit Scores presented here are for demonstration purpose.

 ## Scatter Plot